-Over the past month, I've been writing about the upcoming release of my new book, The Beginner’s Gospel Story Bible, a gospel-centered, Bible storybook for toddlers and preschoolers.
+Over the past month, I've been writing about my new book, The Beginner’s Gospel Story Bible, a gospel-centered, Bible storybook for toddlers and preschoolers.
 One of the things I love most about the book are the engaging illustrations by Trish Mahoney.
 I recently had the opportunity to correspond with Trish about the book as well as her work as an illustrator and graphic designer.
 I love learning about the process of how things are made.
 It's fascinating for me--like watching Mister Rogers' trip to the crayon factory.
 This conversation was no exception.
 I think you'll enjoy it too.
 Here are Trish's answers to my questions.

 Jared: Can you tell me how you first got involved with illustrating and layout for New Growth Press?